TritonDataCenter/rfd/rfd/0125/README.md

 1. Concurrent schema changes that leave the database in an undefined state should not be allowed.
+2. If concurrent changes are allowed, there must be a means by which to limit the table contention they cause.

 ### Potential Schema Changes